BenWestgate/bitcoin-core-on-tails/README.md

 # Bitcoin Core on Tails

-This repository contains a Tails setup script for encrypted Persistent Storage, a full node, wallet and quick redundant and theft resistant paper seed backup.
+This repository contains a Tails setup script for encrypted Persistent Storage, a full node, wallet and a simple, redundant yet theft resistant paper seed backup.

 See Also:

 https://tails.boum.org/about/index.en.html

 https://bitcoincore.org/en/about/

 ## How to use this script